vincip99/RoboticsLabHW4/README.md

 - Modify or extend these configurations based on your navigation and mapping requirements.
 ```

-### Run a Nav2 vision task to detect the aruco marker:
+### :eyes: Run a Nav2 vision task to detect the aruco marker:
 Launch the simulation with the command
 ```
 ros2 launch rl_fra2mo_description vision_nav_fra2mo.launch.py